ibm-cloud-docs/vpc/fs_snapshots_restore.md

 Shares can be created only in the same availability zone as the origin share of the snapshot.
 When the new share is created, it contains only pointers to the original share, and the data copy process begins.
 While the data is being copied, the share is in a _pending_ state.
 While the new share can be mounted for read/write in _pending_ state, a few operations like creating a replica or snapshots are not permitted.
 After the data-copy operation is complete, the new share is split from the parent share to become independent, completing the initialization process.
 After the initialization process is complete, the share moves to the _stable_ state and can be used as any other share.

-It is possible to change the customer-managed encryption key when the new share is created.
+It is possible to change the customer-managed encryption key when the new zonal file share is created.
 This process registers the new share in the key management service with a new key.
 The new key is used to encrypt the new Share.

 ## Limitations
 {: #fs-snapshots-restore-limitations}